AmanVerma18/html-css/README.md

 # html-css
-This is a sample project to get idea how html and css files ae connected and what css plays role in web development
+This is a sample project to get idea how html and css files are connected and what  role css plays in web development.

 Execution steps: